graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-SR-3.md

 Once the free balance reaches zero, the RAM cannot fund JIT top-ups in `beforeCollection()`, cannot proactively deposit in Full mode for new agreements, and existing escrow accounts gradually drain with each collection.
 Prolonged issuance interruption could cascade into escrow mode degradation (Full -> OnDemand -> JIT), ultimately affecting all providers' payment reliability.

 This is an external dependency that the RAM admin cannot mitigate beyond maintaining a buffer balance.

+---

+Acknowledged.
+The RAM maintains a buffer balance and the escrow degradation mechanism (Full → OnDemand → JIT) provides graceful fallback.
+Issuance interruptions are visible on-chain, allowing operators to respond before provider payments are affected.